codemanishpadyar/Custom-QR-code-generator/README.md

 ##  Features
 - Generates QR codes for URLs or text
-- High error correction level
-- Custom size and border
-- Saves QR code as a PNG image
+- Auto-open QR after generation
+- Timestamp-based filename (to avoid overwrite)
+- Custom file name
+- Custom colors
 - Easy to use and beginner-friendly

 ---